Gaston Burssens

 Gaston Karel Mathilde Burssens (18 February 1896 – 29 January 1965) was a Belgian Expressionist poet.
 He studied at the Dutch-language Von Bissing University in Ghent during the German occupation of Belgium during World War I.

 Biography

-Like that of Paul van Ostaijen, during the 1920s his work evolved from humanitarian expressionism towards a more organic expressionism – upon which his poetry stayed focused on musicality.
+Like that of Paul van Ostaijen, Burssens' work in the 1920s evolved from humanitarian expressionism towards a more organic expressionism – upon which his poetry stayed focused on musicality.
 Van Ostaijen's not earlier published poems were published posthumously by Burssens.

 Burssens received the 'Driejaarlijkse Prijs voor Poëzie, a reward for poetry granted every third year, for 1950–52, and once again for 1956–58.